 Cancer is overwhelming, especially at the beginning when everyone wants to help.
 A few months in is when I really needed the most love and support and at times it was hard to find.
 Losing friends and family to judgement and assumptions was very painful.
 Many people who I thought would be there for me disappeared.
 However, one of the most beautiful parts of my journey was when people I didn’t know very well showed up and offered the acts and words I share above.
 I built new friendships out of my experience with cancer that are based in reciprocal compassion and for that, I am deeply grateful.

-Rae Carter, EmpowR founder, offers healing navigation services for people at any stage of a cancer diagnosis or in remission.
+Rae Carter, EmpowR founder, offers healing sessions for people at any stage of a cancer diagnosis or in remission.

 This article was originally published in October 2019 in multiple publications around Vermont.